Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cancer is a difficult diagnosis to deal with, whether it's you or a loved one facing the condition.
 You may find yourself battling both the emotional stress and strain of coping with cancer and the physical challenges of the illness and its treatment.

-From time to time, you may benefit from taking a respite from your condition, even if you can't leave your illness completely behind.
+From time to time, you may benefit from taking a break from your condition, even if you can't leave your illness completely behind.
 This "vacation" from cancer can come in many forms.
-It can be as simple as using relaxation techniques that bring you some peace and tranquillity during cancer treatment sessions, or as lavish as indulging in a getaway.
+It can be as simple as using relaxation techniques that bring you some peace and tranquillity during cancer treatment sessions.
+Or, it can be as luxurious as indulging in a getaway.

 One of the simplest ways to take a vacation from cancer doesn't even involve leaving your own home.
 You can give yourself a mental vacation by using relaxation techniques.

 Relaxation is also helpful during cancer treatments like chemotherapy, which can be mentally and physically taxing.
-For this reason, the American Cancer Society (ACS) recommends relaxation techniques, such as muscle tension and release, rhythmic breathing, biofeedback, mental imagery, visualization, hypnosis, and distraction in the form of a favorite hobby or just watching TV.
+For this reason, the American Cancer Society (ACS) recommends relaxation techniques.
+These include muscle tension and release, rhythmic breathing, biofeedback, mental imagery, visualization, hypnosis, and distraction in the form of a favorite hobby or just watching TV.
 All of these relaxation techniques can help take your mind off the stress of cancer treatment, at least for a little while.

 Sometimes, you need to take a true vacation from cancer and all the challenges that it presents.
 When you're up to traveling, you can find opportunities for relaxation and healing in the form of camps, programs, and retreats.

 For children with cancer, a specialized summer camp can be a fun diversion.
 The ACS regional divisions often sponsor these camps.
-For instance, the New England division offers YMCA Camp Jewell in Colebrook, Connecticut; YMCA Camp Jordan in Ellsworth, Maine; and Camp Aldersgate in North Scituate, Rhode Island.
+For instance, the New England division offers YMCA Camp Jewell in Colebrook, Connecticut, YMCA Camp Jordan in Ellsworth, Maine, and Camp Aldersgate in North Scituate, Rhode Island.
 Camps for kids with cancer are available in many states.
-For more information, visit the ACS website or call 800-227-2345 to talk with a cancer information specialist who can get you registration information for a camp in your area.
+For more information, visit the ACS website or call 800-227-2345.
+You can talk with a cancer information specialist who can get you registration information for a camp in your area.